neondatabase/website/content/docs/guides/auth-okta.md

 }
 ```

-This implements a form with a single text field that lets the user input a quote, and submit it, whereby it gets stored in the database, associated with their `Okta` user ID.
+This code implements a form with a single text field that lets the user input a quote, and submit it, whereby the quote is stored in the database and associated with the user's `Okta` user ID.
 If a quote is already stored, it displays the quote and provides a button to delete it.

 The `user.id` property set on the session object provides the current user's ID, which we use to interact with the database on their behalf.
 If the user is not authenticated, the page displays a login button instead.